steadywool/fedora-playbook/README.md

 ```

 ⚠️ **Be sure to change the user variable in the group_vars directory.**

-⚠️ **In dotfiles, some configurations take for granted the use of certain roles.**

 ⚠️ **This playbook does not update the system.**